icons8/lunacy-docs/docs/text.md

 * **All**: Shows the full list of fonts.
 * **System**: Shows the list of fonts (TTF/OTF) installed on your computer.
-* **Google**: Shows the list of fonts available in the <a href="https://fonts.google.com/" target="_blank">Google fonts</a> library.
+* **Google**: Shows the list of fonts available in the <a href="https://fonts.google.com/" target="_blank">Google Fonts</a> library.
 You don't need to download them.
 Lunacy will do it automatically.
-Lunacy's integration with Google fonts will solve most of you problems with missing fonts (click [here](#missing-fonts) for details).
+Lunacy's integration with Google Fonts will solve most of your [problems with missing fonts](#missing-fonts).

 The list shows font names and their samples.
 If a font's name is too long and appears truncated, hover a cursor over the name to view the full name.
 When you hover the cursor over font samples, Lunacy will display their larger previews.
 Google fonts come without samples until used.

 ![Font picker 2](public/text-fontfam.gif)

->**Note**: You might experience a slight delay when applying a Google font for the first time.
+>**Note**: You might experience a slight loading delay when applying a Google font for the first time.
 Also, if your computer is not connected to the internet, the list of Google fonts will include only those fonts that you have already used.

 ### [Missing fonts](#missing-fonts)

 When you open a project received from your team or downloaded from the internet, Lunacy checks if all the required fonts are available on your computer.
 If some of them are missing but they are available in the Google fonts library, Lunacy will download and apply them, provided that your computer is connected to the internet.
 But if those fonts are not from the Google library:

-* The default Segoe UI is applied to the text layers with missing fonts.
+* The default Inter is applied to the text layers with missing fonts.
 * Upon selection of these layers, the name of the missing font appears in red in the font picker, as well as in the **Objects** panel.
 * The missing fonts button appears on the top toolbar.

 ![Missing fonts 1](public/text-misfontbtn1.png)

-A click over the button invokes a dialog box where you can select replacements for the missing fonts (see the figure below).
+A click over the button invokes a dialog box where you can select replacements for the missing fonts.

 ![Missing fonts 2](public/text-misfontdialog.png)